 Pork rinds are made from the skin and fat from a big, whereas chicharrones are made from the pork belly and will have skin, fat, and meat.

-Yes, pork rinds are zero carbs, higher protein, and not deep-fried.
+Yes, pork rinds are zero carbs, have higher protein, and are not deep-fried.
 When made at home, pork rinds are cooked in their own pork fat (lard) so do not contain ultra-processed seeds oils which may cause inflammation.

-- Best low carb snacks
+- 35 Best low carb snacks (0g-10g net carbs)

-- Top 10 LCHF snacks
+- Top 10 low-carb keto snacks (free printable)

-- Top 50 low-carb and keto snack ideas
+- Top 50 low-carb and keto snack ideas (in under 5 minutes)

-How To Make Pork Crackling
+How To Make Pork Crackling (Pork Rinds)

 - Cook at 180C/350F for 10 minutes until soft.